Synapse Glossary¶

 A feed is an ingest API consisting of a set of ingest formats (e.g., file formats, record formats) used to parse records directly into nodes.
 Feeds are typically used for bulk node creation, such as ingesting data from an external source or system.

-Within Synapse, one of the three primary methods for interacting with data in a Cortex.
-A filter operation downselects a subset of nodes following a lift operation.
-Compare with Lift and Pivot.
+Within Synapse, one of the primary methods for interacting with data in a Cortex.
+A filter operation downselects a subset of nodes from a set of results.
+Compare with Lift, Pivot, and Traverse.

 See Storm Reference - Filtering for additional detail.